Meat-packing industry: United States

 In Milwaukee, Philip Armour, an ambitious entrepreneur from New York who made his fortune in Army contracts during the war, partnered with Jacob Plankinton to build a highly efficient stockyard that serviced the upper Midwest.
 Chicago built the famous Union Stockyards in 1865 on 345 swampy acres to the south of downtown.
 Armour opened the Chicago plant, as did Nelson Morris, another wartime contractor.
 Cincinnati and Buffalo, both with good water and rail service, also opened stockyards.
 Perhaps the most energetic entrepreneur was Gustavus Franklin Swift, the Yankee who operated out of Boston and moved to Chicago in 1875, specializing in long distance refrigerated meat shipments to eastern cities.

-A practical refrigerated (ice cooled) rail car was introduced in 1881.
+A practical refrigerated (ice-cooled) rail car was introduced in 1881.
 This made it possible to ship cattle and hog carcasses, which weighed only 40% as much as live animals; the entire national market, served by the railroads, was opened up, as well as transatlantic markets using refrigerated ships.
-Swift developed an integrated network of cattle procurement, slaughtering, meat-packing and shipping meat to market.
-Up to that time cattle were driven great distances to railroad shipping points, causing the cattle to lose considerable weight.
+Swift developed an integrated network of cattle procurement, slaughtering, meat-packing, and shipping meat to market.
+Up to that time, cattle were driven great distances to railroad shipping points, causing the cattle to lose considerable weight.
 Swift developed a large business, which grew in size with the entry of several competitors.
+The Bureau of Corporations, predecessor of the Federal Trade Commission investigated the country's meatpackers for anti-competitive practices in the first decade of the 1900s.

 The Pure Food and Drug Act of 1906 was the first of a series of legislation that led to the establishment of the Food and Drug Administration (FDA).
 Another such act passed the same year was the Federal Meat Inspection Act.
 The new laws helped the large packers, and hurt small operations that lacked economy of scale or quality controls.